SamadhiPathirathna/Data-Professional-Breakdown/README.md

 This dashboard explores how professionals enter and transition into data-related roles — uncovering patterns in salary, demographics, job satisfaction, and career paths across different regions and experience levels.

-Built to practice real-world BI skills: data modeling, DAX calculations, and designing dashboards that tell a clear story without overwhelming the viewer.
+Built to practice real-world BI skills: data modeling, DAX calculations, and designing dashboards that tell a clear story.

 ---